fabienleite/jeanmi-construction/README.md

 If the script doesn't work for you and you want to check if everything went correctly :

 To create the database you can use the SQL script with the relational database managament system of your choice.
 I personnaly like SQLite for this kind of cases because it's very easy to setup and here you don't need to write into the database for this challenge.
-You need to change the connection line in *login.php* if you want to use something else than SQLite.
+You need to change the connection line in *pdo_connection.php* if you want to use something else than SQLite.

 You can setup a SQLite database this way :